tkssharma/ui.tkssharma.com/tutorials/003-learning-svlete-for-components/index.md

 ```

 This component outputs a simple button.
 By clicking on the button the state changes from logged in to logged out.
-Depending on the state the button is displayed either with the text “Log out” (if the state is logged in) or “Log in” (if the state is logged out.
+Depending on the state the button is displayed either with the text “Log out" (if the state is logged in) or “Log in" (if the state is logged out.

 The state is tracked by a variable named user which is a boolean property of loggedIn.
 Depending on the value of that property the template is outputting the button with the corresponding text.
 This is controlled by using the `{#if [condititon]} ... {/if}` syntax in the template code.